 Session max-duration controls how much of the session will be recorded.
-Many developer won't be interested in video recording beyond the first 10 minutes.
-Crashes are caught regardless the max-duration limit.
+Many developers won't be interested in video recording beyond the initial 10 minutes.
+Crashes are caught regardless of the max-duration limit.

-In cases when the crash happened beyond the max-duration limit, the report will be attached to the session that was recorded.
+In cases where a crash happens beyond the max-duration limit, the report will be attached to the session, along with the part that was recorded.

 APK stands for Android PacKage.
-Simply put, it's a .zip file with a different extension and it contains all the files of the app.
-Compilation process results with an APK, and this can be installed on physical Android devices or emulators.
+Simply put, it's a .zip file with a different extension, and it contains all the files of an app.
+The compilation process results with an APK, which can be installed on physical Android devices or emulators.

-The .APK file contains many files, these can be viewed with an archiver such as WinZIP, WinRAR or The Unarchiver.
+The .APK file contains many files, which can be viewed using an archiver such as WinZIP, WinRAR or The Unarchiver.

-Instrumentation is process where code is added into an existing program (or app) in order to monitor, trace, benchmark and debug.
+Instrumentation is process where code is added to an existing program (or app) in order to monitor, trace, benchmark and debug.

 This procedure is done in real-time during an upload of an APK file.
 During the process, TestFairy will add instructions to monitor calls to (for example) startActivity, GPS location updates, audio record buffer callbacks and others.
-Each can be enabled and disabled by the developer when uploading a build, using the checkboxes customizations.
+Each can be enabled and disabled by the developer when uploading a build, using the checkboxed customizations under "Advanced Settings".

-TestFairy supports every architecture Android platform supports.
+TestFairy supports every architecture the Android platform supports.
 This includes ARM, x86 and mips.